security-assignments/security-assignments.github.io/_labs/lab_digital_certificates.md

 ## Capture Login

-10. Pretend that you are logging in to Bankofamerica.com. **Enter as your username your {% if site.instructorcollab_username == 'deargle' %}identikey{% endif %} {% if site.instructorcollab_username == 'aov' %}TUid{% endif %}**.
-Choose any **fake
+10. Pretend that you are logging in to Bankofamerica.com. <strong>Enter as your username your {% if site.instructorcollab_username == 'deargle' %}identikey{% endif %} {% if
-    password**.
+    site.instructorcollab_username == 'aov' %}TUid{% endif %}</strong>.
+Choose any **fake password**.
+Submit your login request.
+It will fail.

-11. Now, go back to BurpSuite.
-The sign-in attempt should have been recorded -- let's find it.
+11. BurpSuite should have logged the login attempt -- Let's find it.
+Go back to BurpSuite.

-    1. Navigate to the "Proxy" > "HTTP history" tab.
-Click the "Filter" bar to open the filter dialog.
+    1. Within BurpSuite, navigate to the "Proxy" > "HTTP history" tab.
+Click the "Filter" bar to open the filter dialog, and change the settings as follows to make the visual search easier.

         * Login requests submit fields such as usernames and passwords using "parameters",
           so select "Filter by request type" > "Show only parameterized results."
         * Login requests -- at least for this site -- use MIME type "html", so in "Filter by MIME type," uncheck all except for HTML.

-        That should be sufficient to easily find the single POST method which was the attempted login.
+        That should be sufficient to easily find the HTTP POST request which was the attempted login.

         <div class='alert alert-info'>A POST request allows parameters to send